Logging is an essential tool in every developer's arsenal. It helps

 the framework provides seven levels and their respective Boolean properties

 to save a lot of CPU cycles.
-The value of Level
+The value of Level can be one of the following:

 Table 1.
-Different Level
+Different Levels of a Logger

-Allow Method | Boolean Property | Value |
+| Level | Allow Method | Boolean Property | Value |

 |

-Highest |
+| Highest | ||

 |

-void Fatal(...); |
+| void Fatal(...); | bool IsFatalEnabled; | |

 |